Outer-crust equations of state for neutron stars: Results

 In addition to the pressure, the adiabatic index and the speed of sound provide complementary information on the local stiffness of the EOS.
 These quantities are defined as~\citep{Douchin_2001}

 where $P$ is the pressure, $n_b$ the baryon number density, and $\mathcal{E}$ the energy density.
 As shown in Fig.~\ref{fig:ad_cs}, both $\Gamma$ and $c_s/c$ for the four EOSs exhibit very similar behaviour.

-The adiabatic index decreases along each density plateau and approaches the Newtonian limit, $\Gamma \simeq 4/3$, at high densities, as expected for a Coulomb lattice embedded in an ultra-relativistic electron gas.
-Small oscillations in $\Gamma$ reflect the underlying sequence of composition changes.
+The adiabatic index decreases within each interval of fixed composition and approaches $\Gamma \simeq 4/3$ at high densities.
+This behaviour is expected because, toward neutron drip, the matter pressure is dominated by the ultrarelativistic degenerate electron gas, while the leading correction to the energy density comes from the Coulomb lattice term; both contributions scale approximately as $(Z\rho/A)^{4/3}$~\citep{Baym-71}.
+As the density increases, this scaling becomes increasingly dominant and drives $\Gamma$ toward $4/3$.
+The small oscillations superimposed on this trend arise from discrete changes in the equilibrium composition, while all EOSs remain mechanically stable throughout the outer crust.
 The speed of sound increases monotonically with density and remains below the causality limit, $c_s<c$, throughout the outer crust.
 Although model differences are visible in the pressure near neutron drip, the corresponding differences in $\Gamma$ and $c_s$ remain small, indicating that the macroscopic stiffness of the outer-crust EOS is only weakly affected by the details of the nuclear mass extrapolation.

-Overall, the results show that the outer crust is determined by experimentally known masses over most of its density range, while model dependence is confined to the deepest layers close to neutron drip.
-These differences are clearly visible in the equilibrium sequence of nuclei, but they lead to comparatively small changes in the thermodynamic properties of the EOS.
-The outer-crust EOS tables for the four nuclear models are publicly available online \footnote{\url{https://github.com/pkoliogi/Outer-Crust-Equations-of-State}}.